-- Ensure the information you need will be collected – What’s the process for assessing the incident and recording / communicating the information responders need?
+Be set up to make sure to receive the information you need – What’s the process for assessing the incident and recording / communicating the information responders need?

 Underlying these elements of your planned response are the foundations of incident management that your event plan needs to include.
 Let’s take a look at them now.